nxadm/check-netscaler-activeservices/README.md

 A Nagios plugin to check the number of active backend services of a netscaler frontend instance.

 This program makes use of the Nitro API for Citrix Netscaler (tested with v1).
 The URLs supplied to -u are the specific for your configuration.
+At the moment, a lbvserver (Load Balancing Virtual Server) configuration is assumed.

 ## Usage